budowski/rest_gae/README.md

 * `reset_password_email` - (optional) Must be set if `verify_email_address` is True.
 A dict containing the details of the reset password email being sent: Contains the same details as the `verification_email` dict.
 * `send_email_callback` - (optional) If set, we'll use this function for sending out the emails for email verification / password reset (instead of using GAE's email services).
 The function receives a single dict argument - containing sender, subject, body_text, body_html. *Note*: The body_text + body_html values are already rendered as templates (meaning, the verification URLs are already embedded inside them).
 * `allow_login_for_non_verified_email` - (optional; default=True) If set to False, any user with a non-verified email address will not be able to login (will get an access denied error).
-* `user_policy_callback` - (optional; default=None) If used, this will be called every time a user registers or updates his information (including password changing).
+* `user_policy_callback` - (optional) If used, this will be called every time a user registers or updates his information (including password changing).
 The function receives two arguments: The user model instance; the input JSON data dict.
 In case of invalid input (e.g. password too short, email domain not allowed, ...) - you need to raise an exception with a description of why the validation failed.

 #### Extending the User Class